gini/gini-sdk-ios/doc/source/guides/getting-started.rst

 First of all: Add the Library to your Build
 ===========================================

-The Gini iOS SDK is provided via `Cocoapods <http://www.cocoapods.org>`_.
+The Gini SDK is provided via `Cocoapods <http://www.cocoapods.org>`_.
-To install the Gini iOS SDK simply add our podspec repo and the Gini SDK pod to your Podfile
+To install the Gini SDK simply add our podspec repo and the Gini SDK pod to your Podfile

 .. code-block:: ruby